Effective: March 31, 2023

 If you complete an inquiry form on our website or give us your details in person, for example at a conference, we will contact you by email or phone so that we can discuss the products or services in which you have indicated an interest.
 Data that you provide will be added to our Customer Relationship Management (CRM) system and used to send you marketing messages.
 You can opt out of these messages at any time by using the unsubscribe link that we put in every email.

-Our lawful basis for processing these data is Consent.
+Our lawful basis for processing this data is consent.
 Unless you withdraw consent, we will keep your data in our systems for 10 years from the date we last had contact with you.

 Data from our marketing partners